More of the hard facts

 Well.
 I have learned that some people browse other peoples homepages just to read everything about that person.
 I'm not one of them but here's for you little perverts (yes, you!) out there who have nothing better to do but to peek and poke into the story of my life. :)

 The 14:th of August 1970 @03:41 a baby boy who would have loved to be born a lot earlier was finally allowed out.
 Weighing in at only 2 580g he wasn't much of a sight, not surprisingly a lot has happened since.
 He was given the names Bengt Olof Bergholm.
-Olof was after his grandfather (maternal side) and Bengt was the result of a desperate search for name that couldn't be ridiculed.
-That search failed royally and Bengt is a really grateful name to make fun of... but against all odds I survived. :)
+Olof was after his maternal grandfather and Bengt was the result of a desperate search for name that couldn't be ridiculed.
+That search failed royally and Bengt is a really great name to make fun of... but against all odds I survived. :) The first letters of my names make up the abbreviated nickname I sometimes am known by, BoB

 The first years where traumatic for this baby.
 He had surgery for hernia (age 1,5).
 He was diagnosed with asthma and allergy against pollen (birch and grass), fur-bearing animals and mite (dust) and he spent his two first X-mases with 39-40° centigrade's of fever.
-When he went to preliminary school he made the serious mistake to play with a girl instead of helping the boys dig a hole to China through the sandbox.
+He was a quite precocious child and when he went to preliminary school he made the serious mistake to play with a girl instead of helping the boys dig a hole to China through the sandbox.
 It was the start of 9 years of being bullied and being an outsider.
-It didn't stop until one year before high school.
+It didn't stop until an incivdent one year before high school that turned into a police matter.

 Well.. before that my parents got divorced (age 4).
-My grandfather died (age 6) and then my father died of cancer (age 11).
+My maternal grandfather died (age 6) and then my father died from cancer (age 11).
 Brilliant start in life, right? :) Have we fallen asleep yet?
 Or maybe in tears...
-On the brighter side I also picked up an interest in aircraft and flying that has stayed with me ever since and attempts to become an airline pilot have been made.
-My father was a merchant in Hi-Fi/Video/TV/Radio and other appliances and thanks to that I'm also a natural around everything with a button on it.
-Electronics, gadgets, thingies... boys toys. :)
+On the brighter side I also picked up an interest in aircraft and flying that has stayed with me ever since and attempts to become an airline pilot have been made (fully qualified in 2010).
+My father was a successful merchant in Hi-Fi/Video/TV/Radio and other appliances and, I would like to think, thanks to that I'm also a natural around everything with a button on it.
+Electronics, gadgets, thingies... boys toys. :) His business, TV Centrum, later Bergholms Radio & TV, was a local empire for a while sporting 5 stores in differnt parts of the county.

 The X-mas 1993/94 I saw the screensaver "Johnny Castaway" on a PC belonging to a friend of my girlfriend at the time.
 I was sold...
 I just had to have a PC so I could see more of this funny little character.
 Silly huh?
-I bought a 386 SX-20 of another friend's company and the rest is history. :) I bought a modem and started BBS:ing and FidoNet:ing.
+I bought a 386 SX-20 from another friend's company and the rest is history. :) I bought a modem and started BBS:ing and FidoNet:ing.
 I built, upgraded and troubleshooted my own and other peoples PCs.
-Yes, I am a MicroSlave® and I'm not awfully proud of that but its what I know and it makes me a shitload of money everyday. :)
+I have since remained in IT with different companies working primarily with infrastructure, networking, security and virtualization.
+My current employer is Advania

 I finally got a long-term employment with one of the worlds 3 largest consulting companies, Cap Gemini.
 The work was titled IT-coordinator and was strictly internal, no consulting.
-This has changed since I did a lot of consulting in PC-servers, routers and IT-security.
+This changed over time and I did a lot of consulting in PC-servers, routers and IT-security.

 Well.
 That was history.
 If you survived this long, here is your treat...